raiyanjaz/Bubble-Sort/README.md

 Write a program where the computer is both the opponent and referee; and there is one human player.
 The program must consist of multiple IF and/or switch/case statements, making use of boolean operators such as AND (&&) and OR (||).
 The player will also be told at the end the number of wins during the current session.

-// Project done by me for a grade 11 computer science class.
-Mark recieved was 12/12.